Wage Garnishment in Kansas

 Who Can Garnish My Wages in Kansas?

-Original creditors with a wage garnishment order can garnish your wages in Kansas.
-A wage garnishment order is a court order a creditor can get once they win a lawsuit and get a judgment against you.
-The original creditor is the lender that gave you the loan or credit.
-In Kansas, debt buyers and debt collectors can’t garnish your wages.
+In Kansas, only original creditors with a court order can garnish your wages in Kansas.
+Debt buyers and debt collectors can’t garnish your wages.
 This is a special distinction made in Kansas state law.

 Special Rules for Some Creditors